camurim/fake-mc-skinserver/README.md

 # fake-mc-skinserver

-Fake Minecraft skinserver for lan servers
+Attempt to simulate Mojang's servers to implement a skinserver for players without Mojang's account.